 Tags are keywords that help users find your extension.
 Tags can help increase the search relevance of your extensions in the Marketplace.

 Pricing Category is the cost of your extension.

 Source code repository allows you to share a link to your source code with the community.

-Allow Q&A for your extension will allow users to leave questions on your extension entry page.
+Allow Q&A for your extension lets users leave questions on your extension entry page.

 Click Save & Upload.
-This will take you back to your publisher manage page.
+This option takes you back to your publisher manage page.
 Your extension has not yet been published.
 To publish your extension, right-click on your extension and select Make Public.
 You can view how your extension will look like on Marketplace by selecting View Extension.
 For acquisition numbers, click on Reports.
-To make changes to your extension, click on *Edit.
+To make changes to your extension, click on Edit.

 After clicking Make Public, your extension is now public.
 Search the Visual Studio Marketplace for your extension.

 Add additional users to manage your publisher account